-|Pennsylvania School of Business||Community College Avg.|
+|Pennsylvania School of Business||(PA) Community College Avg.|

-|Carnegie Classification||Associate of Arts Colleges||Associate of Arts Colleges|
+|Carnegie Classification||Associate of Arts Colleges||Baccalaureate / Associates Colleges|

-|Institution Level||Less than 2 yrs||At least 2 but less than 4 years|
+|Institution Level||Less than 2 yrs||At least 2 yrs but < 4 yrs|

-|Total Enrollment||125 students||1,296 students|
+|Total Enrollment||125 students||618 students|

-|# Full-Time Students||95 students||810 students|
+|# Full-Time Students||95 students||372 students|

-|# Part-Time Students||30 students||1,036 students|
+|# Part-Time Students||30 students||246 students|

-Source: 2005 (latest year available) IPEDS
+Source: 2013 (or latest year available) IPEDS

 - Pennsylvania School of Business offers career programs and individual courses for day and evening students.
 Students may enroll into a diploma or degree program which will allow them to train for entry-level careers in Information Technology, Business Administration, Office Administration and Medical Information Technology.
 Each career program will include classroom instruction, individual work, and actual hands-on experience with related business computers.
 The college offers Diploma programs in Business Administration, Office Administration and Medical Information Technology.
 Specialized Business Degrees are offered in Business Data Processing Personal Computer Administration and Business Data Processing Networking Technology.
 Pennsylvania School of Business is accredited by the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT).